ruyameltem/imaging_rig/README.md

 <p>Useful links for camera and screen assembly instructions: <a title="Getting started with 7&Prime; touchscreen" href="https://www.okdo.com/getting-started/get-started-with-7-touchscreen-for-raspberry-pi/" target="_blank" rel="noopener">Getting started with 7&Prime; touchscreen</a>, <a title="Getting started with picamera" href="https://projects.raspberrypi.org/en/projects/getting-started-with-picamera" target="_blank" rel="noopener">Getting started with picamera</a></p>

 <h4 style="text-align: justify;">Assembling the light sources and relay</h4>
 <p>The white LED strips were soldered to the plastic sheet with black and red wires and framed by 4 20x80mm aluminium extrusions.
 The black wire should be soldered to the minus and the red wire to the positive.
+2 holes were drilled on the plastic sheets and the sheets were mounted on the extrusion with screws.
 The lightbox was also mounted on the main frame.</p>

 <p>The light source is controlled by Raspberry Pi via relay.</p>
 <p>Useful links for relay assembly instructions and LED wiring: <a title="Relay and Raspberry Pi" href="https://www.electronicshub.org/control-a-relay-using-raspberry-pi/#:~:text=Technically%20speaking%2C%20a%20relay%20is,with%20respect%20to%20Raspberry%20Pi." target="_blank" rel="noopener">Relay and Raspberry Pi</a>, <a title="LED strips" href="https://www.waveformlighting.com/home-residential/how-to-connect-an-led-strip-to-a-power-supply" target="_blank" rel="noopener">LED strips</a></p>